Delicious Dill Pickles from Bärbucha Fermenterei!

-Our staple from almost the beginning.
-It is one of those few ferments, where the availability of the main ingredient is limited by season, so within couple of summer months we have to make enough of them for the whole year.
-But it is worth it.
+It is also one of those few ferments, where the availability of the main ingredient is limited by season, so within couple of summer months, we have to make enough of them so that they last till the new season.

 Some of the cucumbers go into our special fermentation glass jars.